atroutt/android-beginners/readme.md

 ### Tech requirements:

- - Your laptop (Mac or Linux preferred).
+ - Your laptop (Mac or Linux strongly preferred).
  - A Google account.
 If you don't already have one you can [create one for free](https://accounts.google.com/signup)
  - [Download and install Android Studio](http://developer.android.com/sdk/index.html)
  - (Nice to have) an Android phone with Android Jellybean (4.1-4.3), KitKat (4.4), Lollipop (5.x), or Marshmallow (6.x).
 Don't forget a USB cable to connect your device to your laptop and [enable developer options](http://www.androidauthority.com/enable-developer-options-569223/) on your device to be able to connect with your computer.